At heart, we are community builders.

 Andy holds a Bachelor of Political Science earned at Carleton University and is an active volunteer in the community.
 He is currently the President of Swim Ontario and the Chair of the Selwyn Library board and participates in the Peterborough swim club and regularly officiates at swim meets across the Province.

-• Susan Bacque, M.A.
+• Susan Bacque

 Susan has a rare gift of being able to think strategically and implement practically.
 She has held senior positions in municipal and provincial governments and the healthcare sector.
 Over the past six years, Susan has worked exclusively in hospital and healthcare settings, including PRHC, Northumberland Hills, and Ross Memorial Hospitals.
 In various roles, Susan led community engagement, service planning, and consultative program development initiatives.
 Prior to consulting, Susan managed and directed housing and homelessness programs and services in Toronto and Peterborough.
 She holds an M.A. in Adult Education from the University of Toronto, a B.Sc. from Trent University, and is a graduate of several invitation-only, employer-sponsored leadership courses.
 Susan is an active volunteer, currently serving on the Board as Secretary for the ReFrame Film Festival.